pereznetworks/WeatherX/the-chefs-kitchen/README.md

 ##  This project was created by a React bootstrapping:

-The project using was created using the cmd...
+The project using was created using the create-react-app cmd.

 ### `npx create-react-app my-app`